Back to NetMore Guide

 • The breakdown is a conversation starter, not a final legal or tax recommendation.

-The full residential breakdown shows cash at closing, payment timing, financing terms, and projected difference in one comparison.
+The full residential breakdown shows cash at closing, monthly income, interest, payoff timing, adjustable terms, and the projected difference.

 When to use it

-The residential calculator works well in listing appointments, follow-up emails, open house conversations, social ads, and QR-code driven mailers.
+The residential property analyzer works well in listing appointments, follow-up emails, open house conversations, social ads, and QR-code driven mailers.
 It is strongest when a seller is open to comparing options before choosing one path.

 Keep the conversation practical

 NetMore helps you model possible outcomes.
-Sellers should review any creative financing, seller financing, owner financing, or installment sale structure with qualified legal, tax, and lending professionals before relying on it.
+Sellers should review any creative financing, owner financing, or installment sale structure with qualified legal, tax, and lending professionals before relying on it.

 Educational use only